tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ## Things to Remember

-Understand these basic principles in order to prevent yourself from losing money:
+Now that you know how to buy bitcoin, understand these basic principles in order to prevent yourself from losing money:

 * **Control your coins.** Don’t leave bitcoins on an exchange.
 Some exchanges, like Circle and Coinbase, allow you to buy and sell bitcoin, but also provide “wallet” services.
 However, these wallets don’t give you full control of your bitcoins and act more like banks.
 As we mentioned earlier, don’t store your bitcoins on these exchanges, even if the exchange offers a wallet service.
 Buy your bitcoins, and move them to a wallet you control.
 For long term, secure storage, use a paper wallet or hardware wallet like TREZOR or Ledger.